How to select the perfect tree for a roof garden?

 Often these are trees also found growing naturally in open and extreme (pioneer) situations:

-Acer campestre, Acer monspessulanum, Amelanchier lamarckii, Arbutus unedo, Betula pubescens, Cornus mas, Gymnocladus dioica, Malus toringo, Mespilus germanica, Osmanthus burkwoodii, Pinus mugo, Pinus sylvestris ‘Watereri’, Pinus nigra, Pyrus calleryana ‘Chanticleer’, Quercus cerris, Tamarix ramosissima, Zelkova serrata
+Acer campestre, Acer monspessulanum, Amelanchier lamarckii, Arbutus unedo, Betula pubescens, Cornus mas, Gymnocladus dioica, Malus toringo, Mespilus germanica, Osmanthus x burkwoodii, Pinus mugo, Pinus sylvestris ‘Watereri’, Pinus nigra, Pyrus calleryana ‘Chanticleer’, Quercus cerris, Tamarix ramosissima, Zelkova serrata

 Our tip: create a mood board of trees selected based on factors such as growing conditions, dimensions, weight, root system, maintenance and appearance!